 Christmas Market "Julmarknad"

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
-You can also participate in the Chocolate Walk, located at the Steeple Building, where you can choose from a variety of chocolate delicacies.
+Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

-CITY: Bishop Hill
+Bishop Hill Spring Jubilee